ricardonadao/ricardonadao.github.io/_posts/2020-06-14-nsxt-attach-dhcp-relay-service-port-mgmt-api.md

   [![PUT HTTP 200 Result]({{ site.url }}/assets/images/posts/2020/06/nsxt-attach-dhcp-relay-put-2.png){:class="img-responsive"}]({{ site.url }}/assets/images/posts/2020/06/nsxt-attach-dhcp-relay-put-2.png)

-  And the new _Service Port_ configuration in the response body, with the service binding added
+  And the new _Service Interface_ configuration in the response body, with the service binding added

   ```json
   {